Fleischmaki/Minotaur/README.md

 Run `python3 Minotaur --m report seed-dir out-dir {local,container}`, where 'report' the line of the summary.csv file from testing.
 Alternatively, first generate the maze and then run `python3 Minotaur --m maze.c seed-dir out-dir timeout {container,local} {fn,fp,er,...} tool [variant] [params]`.

-### Recreate an experiment
+### Run experiment
 Before recreating experiments, build the necessary experiments with `./Minotaur/scripts/build_experiment_dockers.sh`.
 To run an experiment run `python3 Minotaur --e experiment_name outdir`.
 Experiment configurations are stored in the [experiments](Minotaur/experiments) folder.
+See also [recreate_results.md](Minotuar/recreate_results.md) for more informations on the provided experiment configurations.

 ### Logging
 For all tools the logging level can be set via --LEVEL with LEVEL being one of E(rror), W(arning), I(nfo) or D(ebug).
 E.g. `python3 --t --D conf outdir` runs tests with log-level `DEBUG`.